-Zika virus originally comes from Southeast Asia and Africa regions, because it was first fond in 1947 in monkeys that lived in Ugandan forest called the Zika forest, from where the virus got its name.
+Zika virus originally comes from Southeast Asia and Africa regions, because it was first found in 1947 in monkeys that lived in Ugandan forest called the Zika forest, from where the virus got its name.
 And since 1952, when the first human case of Zika virus was identified, a few cases of Zika virus had been found all over the world.

 But recently there has been a new surge in Zika virus cases in South and Central American regions.
 Countries such as Brazil, Colombia, El Salvador, Puerto Rico, The Dominican Republic, Mexico, Pacific Islands, the Caribbean and several other of those regions have reported a few thousand cases of Zika virus each, with these numbers only growing, which leads us to say that these regions are the epicenter of Zika virus.
 And as the Zika virus slowly spreads from South and Central America to North America, because recently there have been more and more Zika virus cases in the U.S., people should take extra precautions so they don’t get infected with this virus.

 The main symptoms of this disease are rash, headaches, fever, joint pain as well as a condition that is known as conjunctivitis and that presents itself as red eyes.
 However, because the symptoms of Zika virus usually aren’t severe, it can be hard to identify them.
 In fact, about 4/5 of all people who have Zika virus don’t even notice the symptoms and therefore probably don’t know that they have it.
 Zika virus symptoms usually last for at least several days and up to a week, so if you live in one of the regions affected by Zika virus and you have had these symptoms for several days now, there is a possibility that you could be infected with Zika virus.